Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The US dollar continues to dominate global demand for foreign exchange reserves, trade invoicing and currency transactions.
 For the time being, all potential rivals, including the euro, have limited ability to challenge the US dollar,” the report said.

-Referring to the BRICS group’s efforts to de-dollarize by developing a common currency, the Center for Geoeconomics report said, “BRICS members have shifted their attention from the common currency to new cross-border payment systems, with the goal of creating a more multipolar financial system.
+Referring to the BRICS group’s efforts to de-dollarize by developing a common currency, the report by the Center for Geoeconomics said, “BRICS members have shifted their attention from the common currency to new cross-border payment systems, with the goal of creating a more multipolar financial system.
 For example, China has led this effort by accelerating the development of the Cross-Border Interbank Payments System (CIPS), a renminbi-denominated payment mechanism.”

-Information from the Atlantic Council said: “From June 2023 to May 2024, CIPS added 62 direct participants, the system now has 142 direct participants and 1,394 indirect participants.”
+Information from the Atlantic Council said: “From June 2023 to May 2024, CIPS added 62 direct participants, now the system has 142 direct participants and 1,394 indirect participants.”

 The real threat to the dollar at the moment, however, is not from the BRICS.
 BRICS has taken center stage in the debate against dollarization – but according to former US Secretary of State and former CIA Director Mike Pompeo, the real threat to the dollar’s “supremacy” is the unsustainable growth of US national debt.